Edited by: Kellie Jez

 In order to improve your credit limit, you should call your customer service agent at Chase.
 Sometimes, they will automatically increase your credit limit over time, but not always.

-The Chase Sapphire Preferred® Card costs $95/year, while the Chase Slate® Card has no annual fee.
-The Chase Slate® Card also offers you a free FICO score.
+The Chase Sapphire Preferred® Card costs $95/year, while the Chase Slate card has no annual fee (but offers you a free FICO score!).

 Both of these cards would be a great starter card, since both have no annual fees.
 However, the Chase Freedom® earns cash-back, which will help you earn travel rewards if combined with a Chase travel card.

-The Chase Slate® Card offers you a free FICO score, which the Chase Freedom Card does not.
-On the other hand, you will get some low-level insurance benefits with the Chase Freedom Card which the Chase Slate® Card does not have.
+The Chase Slate card offers you a free FICO score, which the Chase Freedom Card does not.
+On the other hand, you will get some low-level insurance benefits with the Chase Freedom Card which the other card does not have.

 Both cards are offered at no annual fee, and therefore would be good basic credit building cards.
 The Capital One Quicksilver Cash Rewards Credit Card offers a flat 1.5% cash-back for all purchases, helping you reduce your bills!

-The Citi Double Cash Card is another no annual fee card that would work in place of the Chase Slate® Card as a credit builder.
-The Citi Double Cash Card offers a 2% total cash-back, which is even better than the Capital One Quicksilver Cash Rewards Credit Card.
+The Citi® Double Cash Card is another no annual fee card that would work in place of the Chase Slate card as a credit builder.
+The Citi® Double Cash Card offers a 2% total cash-back (1% when you buy and 1% when you pay), which is even better than the Capital One Quicksilver Cash Rewards Credit Card.